Speri (region): Origin

-Sper was a part of ancient confederation Hayasa-Azzi on lands of Armenian Highland, in 2nd millennium BC.

 The name Speri is thought by some to be derived from Saspers.
-According to the most widespread theory, they are a Kartvelian tribe.
+According to the most widespread theory, they were a Kartvelian tribe.
 However, their origins have also been attributed to Scythian people.

 History

 Antiquity

-In 2nd millennium BC on lands of Sper was an ancient confederation Hayasa-Azzi who were the Armenians.
+In the 5th century BC Saspers fell under the influence of Achaemenid Persia, the Sasperi formed the eighteenth satrapy while other Proto-Georgian tribes of Mushki, Tibal, Macrones, Mossynoeci and Mares were included in the nineteenth.
+This tribes would later in 302 BC form Georgian Kingdom of Iberia.

 Late antique Sper was part of Armenia and is probably the Syspiritis of classical authors.
 Syspiritis is mentioned in Strabo's Geographica: one of two areas (the other being Acilisene) settled by followers of "Armenus of Armenium", the eponymous founder of the Armenian race.
 Strabo also mentions "mines of gold in the Hyspiratis".

 After the 380s partition of Armenia into Roman and Sasanian client states, Sper was one of nine districts forming the territory of the Armenian kingdom of Arshak III.
 Sper at that period was a principality, the ancestral domain of the Bagratuni clan.
 Their capital was the fortress of Smbatavan or Smbataberd, which may have been located either at Bayburt or Ispir.
 In the northern part of the principality was a territory lived in by non-Armenian people called Chalybes, whose name was preserved in the alternative Armenian name for the Sper valley: Khaghto Dzor (Chaldian Valley).
 After Arshak's death, in 390 his kingdom was annexed by Rome and turned into a Roman province called Inner Armenia.

 During the time of Justinian this province was incorporated into Armenia Magna ("Greater Armenia").
 In the Geography of Anania Shirakatsi, a 7th-century text, Sper is listed as being part of Bardzr Hayk ("High Armenia" or "Upper Armenia").
 Hewsen speculates that "Bardzr Hayk" may simply be a translation of the Roman/Byzantine name for the province.
 The border between Byzantine-ruled and Sasanid Persian-ruled Armenia crossed the Choruh valley somewhere between İspir and Yusufeli.

 Sper was a Bagratid domain in the fourth to sixth centuries but at some point they lost direct control of Bayburt to the Byzantine empire, possibly soon after 387.
 Bayburt was refortified by the Byzantines in the period of Justinian and was eventually incorporated into its theme of Chaldia.